-II.A.3.b)

-must include current certification in the specialty for which they are the program director by the American Board of Medical Genetics and Genomics or specialty qualifications that are acceptable to the Review Committee; (Core)
+II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board of Family Medicine or by the American Osteopathic Board of Family Physicians, or specialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.b).(1) The Review Committee for Family Medicine only accepts ABMS and AOA certification for the program director. ^(Core) II.A.3.c) must include ongoing clinical activity; and, ^(Core) II.A.3.d) must include previous leadership experience.

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic certification in clinical genetics and genomics.
 (Core)

-Association (AOA) acceptable, there is no AOA board that offers certification in this specialty]

-II.A.3.b).(1) The Review Committee accepts only current ABMGG genetics and genomics.
-(Core)

-II.A.3.b).(2) The program director must be actively participating in the

-ABMGG Continuing Certification program in clinical

-II.A.3.c) must include ongoing clinical activity; and, (Core)